losandes/diffusion-bench/README.md

 asdf local python 3.10.13
 # or asdf global python 3.10.13

-# enable ENVVARS
-# If you don't want to use direnv, you can update
-# the python path manually:
-# export PYTHONPATH="${PYTHONPATH}:/Users/[name]/.../diffusion-bench/src"
-direnv allow .

 # create and activate a virtual environment
 python3 -m venv .venv

+# enable ENVVARS and source the venv
+direnv allow .

+# If you don't want to use direnv, do the following:
+# export PYTHONPATH="${PYTHONPATH}:/Users/[name]/.../diffusion-bench/src"
-source .venv/bin/activate
+# source .venv/bin/activate

 # verify that you're using the venv
 python3 -m pip -V